Shobitha-N/shobitha-n/README.md

 ---

-💡 *I’m always open to collaborations, opportunities, and feedback.
-Let’s connect and build something impactful!* 🚀
+💡 *Open to opportunities in Full-Stack Development and Data Analysis.
+Excited to collaborate and grow!* 🚀